 If the lighting conditions are not so good and you have got a highly bright section in your frame then you can make use of a Graduated Neutral Density Filter.
 When you are taking the photo which contains a bright sky then you can make use of this filter.
 This will help in reducing the brightness of the sky.
 Also, when you are shooting a sunset, you can use this filter to brighten the foreground artifacts.

-Do not use this filter when the lighting is normal.
+Do not use a Graduated ND Filter for normal lighting condition.
 If you add a graduated ND filter under normal light then the picture will look dull.
-Another thing is that, if the separation between the darker portion and the lighter portion is curved, then don’t use this filter.
+Don’t use this filter if the seaparation between darker and lighter portion is a curved one.
 You can also use it indoors, to lighten the subject of interest and to darken the window.